 To set these limits, fill in the appropriate fields in the p4 group form.
-If a user is listed in multiple groups, the highest of the MaxResults (or MaxScanRows, or MaxLockTime) limits (but not including the default unlimited setting) for those groups is taken as the user's MaxResults (or MaxScanRows, or MaxLockTime) value.
+If a user is listed in multiple groups, the highest of the MaxResults (or MaxScanRows, or MaxLockTime) limits (including unlimited, but not including the default unset setting) for those groups is taken as the user's MaxResults (or MaxScanRows, or MaxLockTime) value.